apache/pulsar/site2/docs/functions-debug.md

 ```

 The message published to log topic contains several properties for better reasoning:
-- `loglevel` -- level of the log message
+- `loglevel` -- the level of the log message.
-- `fqn` -- fully qualified function name pushes this log message
+- `fqn` -- fully qualified function name pushes this log message.
-- `instance` -- the id of the function instance pushes this log message
+- `instance` -- the ID of the function instance pushes this log message.

 ## Use Functions CLI